ndlib/purl/README.md

  * `FEDORA_USER` - the Fedora user name to use.
 Defaults to ""
  * `FEDORA_PASS` - the Fedora password to use.
 Defaults to ""
  * `TEMPLATE_PATH` - the directory to load our HTML files from.
 Defaults to "./templates"
+ * `STATIC_PATH` - the directory containing the static files used by the site.
+Defaults to "./static"
  * `ROOT_REDIRECT` - the URL to redirect the root route `/` to.
 (Maybe this should be hardcoded?)

 The only database supported is MySQL (since that is where the legacy database is).